Skip to main content

 Archiving Lists

-When configured, instructors can filter Lists by by archived lists (archived_lists (Configuration > Leganto > Features > Leganto Features) is set to true).
+When configured, instructors can filter lists by archived lists (archived_lists (Configuration > Leganto > Features > Leganto Features) is set to true).

 The archived list filter.